botagas/botagas-Cogs/README.md

 **Issues**:
 - Does not auto-update the last verification embed.
 If you reload/update the cog or restart the bot, you will have to re-deploy the message.
+- Does not delete messages in DMs (WIP).

 ## Credits
 - Thanks to the community in the [Red Server](https://discord.gg/red) for the resources and to the developers for creating the bot.